joed7/MongoDb/insert.md

 ##Insert Operations

 In MongoDB, the `db.collection.insert()` method adds new documents into a collection.
-Here is an example which insert a team in the database,
+Here is an example which inserts a team in the database,

 ```
 db.teams.insert(